About

 HOYSALESWARA TEMPLE: Hoysaleswara Temple is one of the most iconic temples located in Halebid, Hassan, and it is dedicated to Lord Shiva.
 The King of Hoysala began the construction of the temple in the 12th century.
 The Hoysaleswara Temple fell into ruins after being looted in the 14th century.
 The temple got its name from Vishnuvardhana Hoysaleswara, the King at that time, and it was built to compete with the Chennakesava temple.
 The Hoysaleswara Temple is surrounded by lakes, ponds, and mandapas, and it is very famous for the architecture and sculptures of the Hoysala period.

-SHANTALESWARA TEMPLE: The Shantaleswara temple was built for the queen of king Vishnuvardhana, Shantala Devi.
+SHANTALESWARA TEMPLE: The Shantaleswara temple was built for the queen of King Vishnuvardhana, Shantala Devi.
 The temple stands on a platform in shining chlorite schist and is covered with a variety of animals, gods and goddesses, dancing girls, and birds.
 More than 20,000 laborers worked together and built the temple in 190 years.
-The temple also houses a museum that showcases the sculptures and gold coins use during the 12th century.
-The tourists should also check the Basti hill that has various Jain bast is with black stone pillars.
+The temple also houses a museum that showcases the sculptures and gold coins used during the 12th century.
+The tourists should also check the Basti hill which has various Jain bast with black stone pillars.